1936 Iraqi coup d'état

-The 1936 Iraqi coup d'état, also known as the Bakr Sidqi coup, was initiated by general Bakr Sidqi in order to overthrow Prime Minister Yasin al-Hashimi of the Kingdom of Iraq.
-The coup succeeded in installing Sidqi's ally Hikmat Sulayman as the new prime minister, while Sidqi was de facto ruler of Iraq as powerful Chief of Staff.
-Bakr Sidqi's reign would be short; he was assassinated the next year in Mosul, and Sulayman was obliged to resign his post.
+The 1936 Iraqi coup d'état, also known as the Bakr Sidqi coup, was initiated by General Bakr Sidqi that overthrew Prime Minister Yasin al-Hashimi of the Kingdom of Iraq.
+The coup succeeded in installing Sidqi's ally Hikmat Sulayman as the new prime minister, Sidqi became the de facto ruler of Iraq as powerful Chief of Staff and Sulayman was obliged to resign his post.

-The overthrow was the first modern military coup in Iraq and in the Arab world.
-After Bakr Sidqi's coup and until 1941, in a wave of political instability, the Kingdom of Iraq experienced 6 more political coups involving extra-constitutional transfer of power.
+The overthrow was the first modern military coup in the Arab world, including Iraq.
+From then to 1941, in a wave of political instability, the Kingdom of Iraq experienced six more political coups involving extra-constitutional transfer of power.

-The coup
+Background

-In 1936, during the reign of Faisal's ineffectual son King Ghazi I, General Bakr Sidqi—who was recently named Chief of the General Staff of the Royal Iraqi Army—staged what was probably the first modern military coup d'état in the Arab world against the government of Yasin al-Hashimi.
-Bakr Sidqi chose his timing carefully.
-The Chief of Staff, General Taha al-Hashimi, was in Ankara, Turkey.
-Before the day of the coup, Sidqi ensured that battalions of the Iraqi army not led by his allies were far afield, leaving the capital defenseless; the Iraqi Air Force has been sent off for joint maneuvers with the RAF near the Iranian border.
+In 1936, during the reign of Faisal I's ineffectual son King Ghazi I, General Bakr Sidqi, who had recently been named Chief of the General Staff of the Royal Iraqi Army, staged against the government of Yasin al-Hashimi what was probably the first modern military coup in the Arab world.
+Sidqi chose his timing carefully.
+Chief of Staff General Taha al-Hashimi was in Ankara, Turkey.
+Before the day of the coup, Sidqi had ensured that battalions of the Iraqi Army that were not led by his allies were far afield so that the capital defenceless would be left defenceless and that the Iraqi Air Force had been sent off for joint maneuvers with the Royal Air Force near the border with Iran.

-Eleven Iraqi military planes dropped leaflets over Baghdad on October 29, 1936, requesting the King for the dismissal of Yasin al-Hashimi's administration and for the installment of the ousted anti-reform Prime Minister Hikmat Sulayman.
-In addition, the leaflets warned the citizens that military action will be taken against those who do not "answer our sincere appeal".
-The leaflets were signed by Sidqi himself as the "Commander of the National Forces of Reform".
-He threatened to attack the palace using military units loyal to him and his allies by his authority as acting of Chief of Staff and overthrow the government if his demands were not met in three hours.
+Eleven Iraqi military planes dropped leaflets over Baghdad on October 29, 1936.
+They requested Ghazi to dismiss Yasin al-Hashimi's administration and to install the ousted anti-reform Prime Minister Hikmat Sulayman.
+They warned the citizens that military action would be taken against those who did not "answer our sincere appeal" and were signed by Sidqi himself as the "Commander of the National Forces of Reform".
+He threatened to attack the palace by using military units loyal to him and his allies from his authority as acting of Chief of Staff and to overthrow the government unless his demands were met within three hours.